robbelouwet/masterthesis-forkskinny/weekly_reports/week7.md

   sliced one is clearly faster, I wonder why.
 Maybe it has to do with caching the loop iterator and incrementing it etc.
   Maybe that's why a loop iteration brings overhead in addition to the LSFR call and thus brings noise in the cycle count?
+- There is a lot of variance in speed when comparing the sequential and bit-sliced LSFR.
+I'm going to have to make a habit of inspecting the assembly before concluding benchmarking results, because I can't trust my IDE to be deterministic in recompiling every time I click 'run'.